jeremynoesen/MatrixDisplay/README.md

 # MatrixDisplay

 ## About
-This project is a set of Python programs used to display output, like images, onto the Pimoroni Unicorn HAT for Raspberry Pi.
+MatrixDIsplay is a Python program used to display images on the Pimoroni Unicorn HAT for Raspberry Pi through a web interface.

 ## Purpose
 This project exists mainly as a way for me to try a new programming language, as well as to create a project that has both software and hardware aspects in it.

 ## Usage
-Instructions for running each individual module will be written in a comment at the top of the respective file.
+On the same Wi-Fi network as the Raspberry Pi, open your browser to `https://yourpihostname.local:8080`.
+From there, you can control the display output.

 ## Requirements
 Software:
-- Python 2 or higher
+- Python 3 or higher
 - The [unicorn-hat](https://github.com/pimoroni/unicorn-hat) library from Pimoroni
 - The [Pillow](https://pypi.org/project/Pillow/) library